-Growing up, I had a natural ability to write and draw; my two favourite subjects at school were English Literature and Art.
-However, I never pursued a career in any of these areas because I lacked self confidence and didn’t believe in myself or my abilities.
+Growing up, I had a natural ability to write and draw.
+My two favourite subjects at school were English Literature and Art.
+However, I never pursued a career in any of these areas because I didn’t believe in myself or my abilities.

-I grew up with low self-esteem, lacked self-confidence, and didn’t believe in myself.
-I would screw up any piece of writing or drawings I did, because I thought they weren’t good enough – a reflection of how I felt about myself! 🤕
+I grew up with low self-esteem, lacked self-confidence, and would screw up any piece of writing or drawings I did, because I thought they weren’t good enough – a reflection of how I felt about myself! 🤕

 So instead of pursuing a career that utilized my natural God-given talents, I ended up doing Accounts, when maths was my worst subject at school! 🤦🏾♀️

 By my mid twenties, I had stopped being creative altogether.
 This was the last picture I drew (using pastels) back in 1986: